-To provide a high-quality service for all modes of transportation using effective and cost-efficient transportation management tools and techniques while addressing the travel experience for all users.
+To provide a high-quality service for all modes of transportation while addressing the travel experience for all users.

-- Key Direction #5: Increase mobility choices. - Key Direction #6: Develop a Primary Transit Network. - Key Direction #7: Create Complete Streets. - Key Direction #8: Optimize infrastructure. - Transportation Goal #1: Align transportation planning and infrastructure investment with city and regional land use directions and implementation strategies. - Transportation Goal #4: Enable publictransit, walking and cycling as the preferredmobility choices for more people2: Promote safety for all transportation system users. - Transportation Goal #3: Provide affordable mobility and universal access for all. - Transportation Goal 4: Enable public transit, walking and wheeling as the preferred mobility choices for more people. - Transportation Goal 5: Promote economic development by ensuring efficient goods movement and labour force mobility. - Transportation Goal #7: Ensure transportation infrastructure is well managed.
+- Key Direction 5: Increase mobility choices. - Key Direction 6: Develop a Primary Transit Network. - Key Direction 7: Create Complete Streets. - Key Direction 8: Optimize infrastructure. - Transportation Goal 1: Align transportation planning and infrastructure investment with city and regional land use directions and implementation strategies. - Transportation Goal 2: Promote safety for all transportation system users. - Transportation Goal 3: Provide affordable mobility and universal access for all. - Transportation Goal 4: Enable public transit, walking and wheeling as the preferred mobility choices for more people. - Transportation Goal 5: Promote economic development by ensuring efficient goods movement and labour force mobility. - Transportation Goal 7: Ensure transportation infrastructure is well managed.

 Calgary, like most North American cities, has placed the highest priority on accommodating private vehicle use over the last 50 years.
 Significant investments have been made to develop a Road and Street Network capable of moving high volumes of vehicular traffic over long distances.
-However, despite these investments in vehicleoriented infrastructure, congestion and delays have continued to increase in Calgary and every growing major city in North America.
+However, despite these investments in vehicle-oriented infrastructure, congestion and delays have continued to increase in Calgary and every growing major city in North America.
 In large part, this is because of the separation between residential communities, employment centres and services.
 This separation has increased the distances people are required to travel, making private vehicles the most convenient option.

 Evaluation of transportation networks has focused traditionally on peak morning or afternoon rush hour and the associated traffic congestion.
 The anticipated traffic volume relative to the capacity of a roadway or intersection has, therefore, been the primary measure of service levels.
-The shift in emphasis to all modes of transportation requires us to broaden our definition of service to include walking, cyclingwheeling, transit, goods movement and carpooling.
+The shift in emphasis to all modes of transportation requires us to broaden our definition of service to include walking, wheeling, transit, goods movement and carpooling.
 When levels of human activity increase in a growing city, it also becomes important to consider the entire day rather than just peak travel times.
 This means evaluating the overall quality of service for all modes of transportation, rather than just peak-hour traffic congestion.
-As well, the expectations of citizens in a city of 2.3 million people can be very different from those in a city of one million people, just as the expectations of the residents of a small town dwellerscan differ significantly from those living-in a mid-sized citiescity.
+As well, the expectations of citizens in a city of 2.3 million people can be very different from those in a city of one million people, just as the expectations of the residents of a small town can differ significantly from those in a mid-sized city.